DSniatecki/SellYourCar-Server/README.md

 # SellYourCar
 Web service based on REST architecture and CQRS pattern.
-It allows clients to manage and browse car auctions.
-Service support both SQL and NotSQL databases.
+It allows us to :

+- create new auction
+- update auction ( some fields are unchangeable )
+- delete auction ( soft delete, remains in the database, but is not shown in the search results )
+- upgrade auction to premium auction ( higher in the search results )
+- retrieve auction ( contains all available fields to the user )
+- retrieve all auctions ( contains only basic fields )
+- retrieve page of auctions ( contains only basic fields )
+- retrieve page of auctions by word ( Search for the auction page, which contatins in the title/car brand/car model given the word )

 ## technology used :
  ### - Backend :